liyikwai/ENGG1340/README.md

 Throughout our testing, we have found the program easily dive into unexpected error and unwanted loop.
 We have not included enough checks on our user input, and just asssumed they will keep their input right.

 However, that is not true given our testing experience.
 Using a program without a UI is extremely easy to make mistakes.
 Our program still needs an efficient mechanisms to deal with them.

 In addition, the program is not smart enough.
 We still need all infomation the user could provide to locate a record, which could be avoided by better managing and monitering our data.

+Also, we have used file to record user data, but have not developed mechanisms for user to continue using this program after closing and reopening it.
+We should build a function that reads file record and support use after relaunching.

 Furthermore, lacking professional knowledge in the financial field has led us develop a tool that might not cater to the needs of a more professional user.
 We still need more understanding of finance and gain knowledge to develop a more powerful tool.